You have a lot of brilliant ideas to write about. So you get to your keyboard and go to work, and start writing.

 Long sentences that fill a page or a screen can have the negative effect of boring a reader to death and having them turn the page in the shortest time you could possibly imagine because they get confused and can’t understand what it is that you are trying to explain or say about your acumen at pruning roses.

 Keep your sentences short.
 Readers will find it much easier to understand.
 If you see a long sentence, chop it into pieces.

-Short really is sweet, especially for online writing.
+Short really is sweet, especially for online writing, so avoid long sentences and big words.

 A good writer takes the time to craft a piece of writing after the first draft.
 It might take two or three more drafts to perfect a text, but it is well worth the effort.

-Once you have finished, then is it time to correct and have someone else proofread it for you.
+Once you have finished, then is it time to correct it and have someone else proofread it for you.

 For many people, writing seems so easy.
 The truth is that it is not.

-But it can be made easier if you can recognize the danger signals and rectifying them.
+But it can be made easier if you can recognize the danger signals and rectify them.

 If you can create a new habit of checking for the five common writing problems I have outlined, you will be able to produce a good piece of writing consistently.

 1. Watch out for this and that.